Modifying Layers

 Attribute Table

-The attribute table contains the tabular data associated with a layer.
-Though not relevant to our simple reference map today, it is important you know what the Attribute Table is and how to access it.
+The Attribute Table contains the tabular data associated with a layer.
+Though not relevant to today’s focus on reference mapping, it is important you know what the attribute table is, and how to access it.
 To open a layer’s attribute table, right-click the layer in the Layers Panel and go to “Open Attribute Table”.
 For more experience in with the attribute table, you are encouraged to explore our Intro to QGIS and Tools and Workflows in QGIS beginner workshops.

 To Do